Gunther Beyer Award for Best Paper by an Early Career Scholar at a European Population Conference

 As a tribute to one of the founding fathers of EAPS, this prize is awarded for the best paper by an early career scholar at each European Population Conference.

 Rules of Play for the Gunther Beyer Award

 - Full, single or duo authored papers by early career scholars who (both) have no more than 5 years of experience since completion of their PhD at the time of the European Population Conference may be nominated for this award.

 - Candidates may nominate themselves for this Award.
 Candidates may also be nominated by at least 1 member of EAPS.

 - The full paper must be submitted to EAPS at least two months before a European Population Conference.
-The next European Population Conference is EPC 2020 which will convene in Padova, Italy, 24-27 June 2020.
-This means that the current deadline for this Award is 1 April 2020!
+Because the European Population Conference 2020 had to be cancelled due to the corona pandemic, the deadline for this Award has been extended to 1 July 2020!

 - Nominations should include the curriculum vitae of the author(s).

 - Nominations should be sent to EAPS and will be treated as confidential.